Farm Superstitions: 13 for Friday the 13th

 by Cory Hershberger

-If you’re superstitious, you might wish you could spend all of today in bed, covers pulled up to your ears, anxiously awaiting the onset of tomorrow—another Friday the 13th is upon us.
-This one could be more intense than usual.
-It’s a harvest moon, something that’s not happened since 2000 and won’t happen again until 2049.
+Farm superstitions abound.
+If you’re superstitious, you might wish you could spend all of Friday the 13th in bed, covers pulled up to your ears, anxiously awaiting the onset of tomorrow.

 1. Never start a new job/task on a Friday.
 (This must go doubly for Friday the 13th.)